Ritik-Hooda5268/Delta-Demo/README.md

 # Delta-Demo
-This Is A Demo For Git And Github Class.
+This Is A Demo For Git And Github Class For Practiice.